kahnwong/ElegantAnalog-Watchface/README.md

  - Show second hand for ~1, 2, 3, 4, 5, 10 minutes after viewing the watch.
 Or show the second hand at all times.
 Or disable the second hand entirely.

  - Thin & thick second hand styles.
-Ver 2.0: Several NEW second hand styles, include some extra battery-sparing designs.
+Ver 2.0: Several NEW second hand styles, including some new extra battery-sparing designs.

  - Long, short, and inset-circle second hand styles.
-(The shorter or inset-circle second hand uses about 1/2 the battery.)
+(The shorter or inset-circle second hand uses about 1/2 the battery; combined with new small second  hand shapes saves even more.)

  - Show or hide day & date, battery icon, Move Bar & MOVE! indicator.

  - Show sunrise/sunset OR dawn/dusk on the inset circle OR main clock face.
-In the inset circle, this is a solar clock with sun.
+In the inset circle, this is a Solar Clock with sun.
 On the main clockface, it is small indicators showing time of sunrise & sunset, or dawn & dusk.)

  - Show or hide several variations of hour numbers, hour marks, and minute/second marks.

  - Aggressive Screen Clear option: This is a choice between battery savings plus smoother operation vs. the occasional slightly messy screen.
 When the watchface first appears or reappears it, can aggressively clear the entire screen each time the OS requests it.
 This makes sure the display is always "clean" but does use a fair bit of battery once per second whenever this is request.
-Also, with this miore aggressive screen clearing you will often see stutters and delays the first few times the second hand appears after bringing the watch up to view or after returning from another screen.
+Also, with this more aggressive screen clearing you will often see stutters/delays the first few times the second hand appears after bringing the watch up to view or after returning from another screen.

 With Aggressive Screen Clear un-checked, the battery usage is minimized AND those stutters are noticeably reduced.
 But on some occasions there are remnants of previous screens left on parts of the screen until the second hand sweeps past or the top of the minute is reached.